zlehmann/js-ajax-fetch-lab-v-000/README.md

     are disabled!

 4. Create a new issue for your forked repository with the `createIssue` function.
+Use the `title` and `body` inputs from the provided form as data for your fetch request.
+Read more about creating issues via API calls in the [GitHub Issues API documentation][v3issues].

+**_Make sure you are only raising issues on your forked copy of the repository — not on the repo owned by learn-co-curriculum_**.

-Use the `title` and `body` values from the provided form.
-After the issue is created, fetch and display a list of all issues associated with your repository on the page.
-Append them to a div with an id of "issues".
-Read more about creating issues via API calls in the
+5. After the issue is created, fetch and display a list of all issues associated with your repository on the page.
+Append them to the `issues` div.
-    [GitHub Issues API documentation][v3issues].

-5. Load it up and watch it work!
+6. When everything is working, remove your GitHub token and run `learn`.

 ## Resources